Festivities always warrant reflection. Here is my dose to mark the (Chinese New) year.

 2026 will be the Year of the Horse.

 First we defined AGI, then nobody could agree on what it meant.
-OpenAI says “economically valuable work”; DeepMind goes all pedantic about it; Anthropic avoids the term altogether.
-The Turing test appears to have been passed at some point in 2025, but by then the bar had already moved - and the achievement barely made the news.
+OpenAI says “economically valuable work”7; DeepMind goes all pedantic about it; Anthropic avoids the term altogether.
+The Turing test appears to have been passed at some point in 20258, but by then the bar had already moved - and the achievement barely made the news.

 I have always believed humans will be surpassed by AI in every meaningful way.
 The reason is simple: whatever humans can do can be traced to neuron activations, and this includes the subjective experiences we like to call creativity.
 Human abilities, whether intellectual or physical, are ultimately the working of a neural network - one made of biological material rather than silicon, but a scientifically explainable process nonetheless.
 And there is no reason why the neural network found in humans must be the superior one, especially if the neural network in machines can be iterated on and optimized completely elastically, while biology cannot.
 This used to be a radical point of view; across the past year I feel the doubts have thinned, though plenty remain.

 Surpassed does not mean dominated.
 Too much Sci-Fi literature has portrayed AI in a predatory role once they reach an advanced stage in relation to humans, which is a baseless projection.
 To reason clearly about superhuman AI, we have to overcome the jungle thinking bestowed in each one of us by the long process of evolution.
-In his book Sapiens, Yuval Noah Harari puts:
+This passage offers a perspective:

 For millions of years, humans hunted smaller creatures and gathered what they could, all the while being hunted by larger predators.
 It was only 400,000 years ago that several species of man began to hunt large game on a regular basis, and only in the last 100,000 years – with the rise of Homo sapiens – that man jumped to the top of the food chain.